-I know, I know… it’s soooo hot outside, why are we talking about Christmas in September?
+I know, I know… it’s soooo hot outside, why are we talking about Christmas now?
 We have reasons- and we’re sharing those with you today!
 Commissioned links are included in this post.

 I love the idea of planning ahead, but I honestly fail at doing so when it comes to Christmas.

 Pretty much every year, I fall back to my first love (Amazon Prime, how I do love your shipping!) to get me over the last-minute failure to plan hump.

 This year, I’m going to try something shocking and different: plan ahead with shopping for Christmas in July rather than Christmas Eve.
 Yep- I’ve done it.
 Eeesh!

 Lisa Sharp from The Stress-Free Christmas is here to help all of us get on track for less stressful Christmas planning.